 - 1. All gymkhana events will be timed. - 2.
 Horses must be under control at all times. - 3.
 Horses must be at least 1 year old for in-hand. - 4.
 Horses to be shown in a halter with appropriate lead (when in-hand).
-Chain on lead permitted under the chin or over the nose of the horse.
+Chain on lead permitted under the chin.
 A chain is optional.
-Western, Cable, nylon and Draft style halters are permitted.
-Bridles are not allowed. - 5.
-Horses can trot, canter or gallop for in-hand events. - 6.
+Western, nylon and draft style halters are permitted.
+Bridles are not allowed.

+- 5. Horses can trot, canter or gallop for in-hand events. - 6.
 Disqualifications Any of the following infractions will disqualify an entry. - a.
 Running through the chute or gate to enter the arena. - b.
 Failure to begin the course within 1 minute after the ready signal is given. - c.
 A stop or willful refusal to move forward (loss of forward motion). - d.
 Off course, which includes negotiating obstacles in other than the specified order or in the wrong direction.
 This includes circling, backing or reversing the direction of movement. - e.
 Horse is behaving in an unruly manner or out of control. - f.
 Any kind of cruelty to the horse whether or not specifically mentioned in these rules will disqualify the competitor. - g.
 Striking or beating the horse in any manner whatsoever after entering the arena.
 Touching the horse will not be considered striking or beating the horse. - h.
 Fall of horse or exhibitor while in the arena. - i.
 Carrying a whip. - 7.
-Timing Procedure Electric timers are preferred over stopwatches.
-If an electric timer is used, at least one official should take the time using a stopwatch in case the electric timer fails.
-If an electric timer is not available, three stopwatches will be used.
-The median time of the three readings will be the official time.
-(The median time is the time indicated by two of the three stopwatches if two agree.
-If no two watches agree, the median time is the time indicated by the watch which indicated neither the fastest nor the slowest time.)
-All stopwatches must be calibrated to at least one-tenth of a second.
-The start/finish timing line must be a minimum of 10 feet from the end of the arena.
-The timing line must be visibly marked in the arena.
 Contestants are allowed running starts.